gabbycoleman96-byte/spotify-listening-analytics/docs/project_journal.md

 -   Updated the ETL to prepare for direct loading into `dashboard_data`.
 -   Began retiring `clean_data` and `listening_history_api`.

+## Milestone 9

+Retired the legacy analytics layer.

+The project now centers on dashboard_data as the future warehouse and Tableau fact table.

 ## Current Status

 The ETL pipeline now performs end-to-end ingestion, loading, analytics